eluv-io/elv-client-js/README.md

 <a name="abr-publishing"></a>
 ## Publishing ABR Video Content on the Fabric

-For more information on how to publish ABR content see <a href="./abr/index.html">this detailed guide</a>
+For more information on how to publish ABR content see [this detailed guide](https://eluv-io.github.io/elv-client-js/abr/index.html).

 <a name="resources"></a>
 ## Other Resources